 - Fees exemption on account of merit, income or disability, or if they meet other specific requirements;

 - Concessions for students meeting high merit requirements;

 - Diversified tuition fees according to the student's home country for international students with assets/income abroad;

 - Part-time study

 - Awards and scholarships

 - Registrar office - contacts

 - Online information desk InformaStudenti (please register for the first access)

 Students who decide to study in Italy often find themselves thrown into a system and a culture which are very different from those of their own countries; they must also deal with unfamiliar and, at times, complex bureaucratic procedures.

-The Welcome Desk is aimed to be the international students’ point of reference for all the initial necessities of their new adventure in Milan and at the University.
+The Welcome Desk aims at being the international students’ point of reference for all the initial necessities of your new adventure in Milan and at Unimi.